 Enjoying the walk and the scenery I was hoping for the

 pond to appear behind every tiny mound I climbed with fervor, after each

 bend I followed, yet after an hour or two of walking I still had no luck

 with arriving anywhere.
 Already I began to silently curse to myself,

 wondering why I hadn’t asked the innkeeper how far it would actually take

 me to get to the pond.
-As just knowing that I would eventually arrive
+The certainty that I would eventually arrive didn’t

 “Again?”
 The dwarf raised an eyebrow.

-brightened for a moment as a thought crossed my mind.
-"Ah, I understand
+demanding answers.
+I brightened up a little as a thought crossed my mind:

-"May the Stonefathersí iron gaze strike me if I know what you’re talking
+“May the Stonefathers’ iron gaze strike me if I know what you’re talking

 about!
 No offense, but you’re thinking too much, my friend.
 No, I haven’t